Transport-for-the-North/caf.van/docs/source/start.rst

 CAF.van provides a command-line interface (CLI) for running the van model.
-The below details the basic usage and arguments for running from the command line, the details for the inputs and methodology are outlined in :ref:`tool usage`.
+The below details the basic usage and arguments for running from the command line, the details for the inputs and methodology are outlined in :doc:`usage/index`.

 CLI
 ^^^